Ruuv1337/RTP_IX/README.md

 # RTPort - Tera Online Module

-`For KR server, a lot has already been fixed and does not work.`
+`For KR server, a lot has already been fixed and does not work. [v92]`

 ## Contacts